steguess/reinforment_learning_mountain_car/README.md

 <img src="RF.png" width="600">

-# Reinforcement Learning Notebook 🤖
+# Mountain Car - Reinforcement Learning 🤖

 Reinforcement learning (RL) is the part of machine learning that deals with learning from interacting with an environment.
 In this report, we apply various methods of reinforcement learning to a controlled environment in OpenAI Gym.
 Let's dive in! 🌊